 The theatre is still here.
 Don’t know where he is.
 So there.

-*Active current partners: Co-founder Joe Dickinson passed away in April 2010 but will forever be our “partner,” Co-founder Rodney Dobbs- retired in 2021 but will always be a part of Pocket, Jeff Vance, Brad Dickinson, Shanon Dickinson, Kim Winnubst (new partner 2021), Nick Haley (new partner 2021), and two phantom partners, Tom Alleman & Jim Baudhuin.
+*Active current partners: Co-founder Joe Dickinson passed away in April 2010 but will forever be our “partner,” Co-founder Rodney Dobbs- retired in 2021 but will always be a part of the Pocket family, Jeff Vance, Brad Dickinson, Shanon Dickinson, Kim Winnubst (new partner 2021), Nick Haley (new partner 2021), and two phantom partners, Tom Alleman & Jim Baudhuin.